Counseling Services

 NDSCS Counseling Services, in cooperation with Essentia Health, is pleased to offer Medication Management Services.
 Students can visit with a medical provider to see if they may benefit from medication to treat their mental health.

-To access these services, students need to first make an appointment with the NDSCS Personal Counselor by calling Student Health and Counseling Services at 701.671.2286.
+To access these services, students need to first make an appointment with the NDSCS Personal Counselor by calling Student Wellness at 701.671.2286.
 There are no fees to see either the Personal Counselor or the medical provider; however, the cost of prescriptions is the responsibility of the student.
 Counseling Services and Medication Management Services are available to enrolled students.

 Self Tests